 As I read it, each STA may set its own RTSThreshold value, but, I think the commenter is saying, “per-STA basis” could be interpreted as a STA setting an RTSThreshold for each STA in the BSS (peer STA).
 This is not true, so I am inclined to accept the proposed.

 See 10.3.5 changes for RTSThreshold

 RESOLUTION

 REVISED

 At P1573.37 Make following changes:

-“The use of the RTS/CTS mechanism is under control of dot11RTSThreshold.
-This attribute may be set on a per-STA basis.
-This mechanism allows STAs to be configured to initiate RTS/CTS either always, never, or
+“The use of the RTS/CTS mechanism under control of dot11RTSThreshold is described in 10.3.5.

-only on frames longer than a specified length.”